-Other Serious or Repeated Violations of Material Terms of the Lease - Mandatory Lease Provisions [24 CFR 966.4(l)(2)(i) and 24 CFR 966.4(f)]
+Other Serious or Repeated Violations of Material Terms of the Lease - Mandatory Lease Provisions [24 CFR 966.4(1)(2)(i) and 24 CFR 966.4(f)]

 HUD regulations require certain tenant obligations to be incorporated into the lease.
 Violations of such regulatory obligations are considered to be serious or repeated violations of the lease and grounds for termination.
-Incidents of actual or threatened domestic violence, dating violence, sexual assault, or stalking may not be construed as serious or repeated violations of the lease by the victim or threatened victim of such violence or stalking [24 CFR 5.2005(c)(1)].
+Incidents of actual or threatened domestic violence, dating violence, sexual assault, stalking, or human trafficking may not be construed as serious or repeated violations of the lease by the victim or threatened victim [24 CFR 5.2005(c)(1)].